bryan-at-looker/embed-sdk-sko-markdown/section3.md

 ```

-Then lets instantiate it by placing this at line XX.
+Then lets instantiate it by placing this at line XX (right underneath the import lines).

 ```
 let sdk: LookerSDK